 - Does the value generated from the organization’s contractual relationships match or exceed the expected value?

-- Are contracting and efficiencies being realized and/or inefficiencies being counteracted?
+- Is contract efficiency being realized and/or inefficiency being counteracted?

 With this in mind, it’s time to take a look at some of the practices which define the most effective contract management.